Compliance

 Whistleblowing system

-We have established a whistleblowing system for the early detection of illicit activities and misconduct that may lead to violations of the law or our internal regulations, as well as to take appropriate action.
-In addition to the internal reporting desk, we have set up an external reporting desk (outsourced by a neutral company) that provides multi-lingual support.
+We have established an internal whistleblowing system for the early detection of and appropriate action regarding any illicit activities or misconduct that may lead to violations of the law or our internal regulations.
+In addition to the internal reporting hotline, we have set up an external reporting hotline (outsourced to a neutral contractor) that provides multi-lingual support.

-This reporting desk allows anonymous reporting and is available not only to executives and employees of Daifuku and its Group companies, but also to business partners with ongoing dealings.
+This reporting hotline allows anonymous reporting and is available not only to executives and employees of Daifuku and its Group companies, but also to former employees within one year of their leaving the company and business partners with ongoing dealings.
 To make effective use of this system, operating rules are stipulated in the Whistleblowing System Rules and its operating standards, and these encompass its function as a whistleblowing system under the Whistleblower Protection Act.

 The rules primarily set forth that the Internal Reporting Secretariat is responsible for the administration of the system, verifies the facts of report, determines the course of action to take, and handles investigations among other duties.
 Investigations differ depending on the severity of the reported case, the degree of urgency, and whether or not upper management is involved.
 Should a compliance problem be identified through the investigation, corrective action and measures to prevent a recurrence are taken.
 Critical problems are reported to the Compliance Committee and the Audit & Supervisory Board.
 In addition, we impose an obligation to confidentiality on those involved in whistleblowing operations and protect whistleblowers so that they will not receive any disadvantageous treatment for filing a report.

-To enhance the effectiveness of this system, top management communicates messages through the internal network, hangs posters to make the system widely known, and conducts compliance training for employees on an ongoing basis.
+To enhance the effectiveness of this system, top management communicates messages through the internal network, displays posters to publicize the system, and conducts regular compliance training for employees.
 In particular, we are working to improve the credibility of this system by publicizing the fact that whistleblowers will not only receive legal protection under the Whistleblower Protection Act, but also that whistleblowers may use this system without fear of retaliation for reporting.

-In fiscal 2022, the external reporting desk was used in 17 cases, and the reports were related to labor (9 cases), misconduct (7 cases), and accidents (1 case).
+In fiscal 2023, the external reporting hotline was used in 14 cases; the reports were related to labor (10 cases) and misconduct (4 cases).

 In addition to the whistleblowing system, we have also established a Personnel Consultation Office to receive and respond to questions and consultations from employees regarding personnel systems, evaluations and benefits, workplace environment, working hours, harassment, health management, and more.